JolifantoBambla/vk/README.md

 * `values`

 #### Naming conventions
+All names in the Vulkan API have been stripped of their prefixes (i.e. `Vk` for types and `vk` for commands) and lispified (e.g. `VkInstanceCreateInfo` is `vk:instance-create-info`).

+Struct and union member names as well as command arguments designating pointers in the C API by being prefixes with either `p` or `pp` have also been stripped of those.

+Enum and bitmask value names have been stripped of any redundant prefixes denoting the enum or bitmask they belong to and are represented as keywords in `vk` (e.g. `VK_FORMAT_R4G4_UNORM_PACK8` is just `:r4g4-unorm`).

 ##### Exceptions
 There are a few name clashes in the C API which break the naming conventions.